A Dietitian’s full review of the Hungryroot meal kit delivery service where healthy meets convenience but is it worth the cost?

 - Most recipes are low to moderate calories (about 400-600 calories) and appropriate for some people’s weight loss goals.
 Many high-protein recipes are available, as well as moderate to low carb.

-- Hungryroot recipes are mostly balanced and follow the protein, healthy carb, healthy fat, and veggie meal component I would recommend for weight loss.
+- Hungryroot recipes are mostly balanced and follow the protein, healthy carb, healthy fat, and veggie meal components I would recommend for weight loss.
+But there are high-carb recipes as well, which may not lend themselves to weight loss if you don't get enough protein throughout the day.

 Here’s how Hungryroot might not help you lose weight: